Randy and Laura, 2010-2016

 Published December 2013 by Etherbooks.
-Much revised version of 1984’s “The Roadblock.”
+Much revised version of 1984’s “The Roadblock,” which began as a chapter in a 1981 novel, Zarreich.
 Jim is a feckless architectural school graduate who castigates himself for failing to find work in a decaying city after only being there one week; he doesn’t begin to see the opportunities in a city begging for massive architectural renovation.
 Instead he finds himself blindly falling in with Oceanmouth, a sixteen-year-old car mechanic, in a dubious trucking venture that takes them to the rural south in deep night.
-There they encounter the massive roadblock created by road construction strikers who have the power to eradicate all light.
+There they encounter a massive roadblock created by construction strikers who have the power to eradicate every light in existence.

 Damage Patrol, 2013